hilmanski/staticfile-to-mysql/README.md

 - prepare your database, table and columns that you need
 - add mysql connection
-- php snippet inside index.php
+- customize the "php snippet" inside index.php
-- insert into query for each of your column
+- write "insert into query" for each of your column

 # What it does
 - It will loop a certain folder where you put your static files